Lines of descent in the deterministic mutation-selection model with pairwise interaction

 \begin{remark} Let us briefly connect the mutation-selection equation with pairwise interaction to the \emph{diploid mutation-selection equation}.
-In the latter, one identifies the individuals in the population with their genotypes, where a genotype is a pair~$(i,j), i,j \in \{0,1\}$, and $i$ and $j$ are combined independently.
+In the latter, one identifies the individuals in a diploid population with their genotypes, where a genotype is a pair~$(i,j), i,j \in \{0,1\}$, and $i$ and $j$ are combined independently.
 The corresponding reproduction rates $w_{ij}$ are~$w_{00}=1+2s+\gamma$, $w_{01}=w_{10}=1+s$, and~$w_{11}=1$; this choice of parameters corresponds to the case where type~$0$ is (partially) recessive, that is, it needs another~$0$ to fully play out its advantage (see also \cite{Baake1997}).
-The ODE then describes the proportion of 1's averaged over all genotypes in the population.
-In principle, the solution of \eqref{eq:dlimitdiffeq} can, by standard methods, be expressed explicitly in terms of the roots of~$F$, but we refrain from doing this here.
+The ODE~\eqref{eq:dlimitdiffeq} then describes the proportion of 1's averaged over all genotypes in the population. \end{remark}

-For a special choice of parameters, the ODE in~\eqref{eq:dlimitdiffeq} corresponds to the mean-field limit (or law of large numbers) of the cooperative branching model on the complete graph as investigated by \citet{MSS2018} (see also \citep{Mach2017}).
-In the underlying interacting particle system, every pair of particles produces, at a rate proportional to some~$\alpha$, a new particle at another site if this site is empty; this is called a cooperative branching event.
+\begin{remark} For a special choice of parameters, the ODE~\eqref{eq:dlimitdiffeq} corresponds to the mean-field limit (or law of large numbers) of the cooperative branching model on the complete graph as investigated by \citet{MSS2018} (see also \citep{Mach2017}).
+In the underlying interacting particle system, every pair of particles produces, independently at a rate proportional to some~$\alpha$, a new particle at another site if this site is empty; this is called a cooperative branching event.
 Every particle independently dies at rate~$1$.
 The authors identify occupied sites with~$1$ and free sites with~$0$.
 Our notation translates to theirs by interchanging the roles of type~$0$ and~$1$ (their particles are our fit individuals) and by setting~$\gamma=\alpha$,~$u=1$,~$\nu_0=0$,~$\nu_1=1$, and~$s=0$.
 This leads to the mean-field equation \cite[Eq.
-(1.36)]{MSS2018}.
+(1.36)]{MSS2018}. \end{remark}

 Existence and uniqueness of a global solution to~\eqref{eq:dlimitdiffeq} such that $y(0)=y_0\in\Rb$, and the positive invariance of $[0,1]$ (which is the biologically relevant domain) follow from standard theory.
 We will be particularly interested in the long-term behaviour of such a solution, which is determined by the equilibria of~\eqref{eq:dlimitdiffeq} and their stabilities.